Join Brett on his adventure novel tour “Quest for the Bavarian Cross” that takes in wowing highlights from both Germany and Austria

-- The land-only price for this exclusive tour package is *1,295 euro (payable in Germany) + US$500 (advance payment) per person (double occupancy), which includes your accommodations (3-4 stars, non-smoking hotels with free Wi-Fi), breakfast, all transportation and attractions we do together as a group, and Brett Harriman as your personal guide.
-You will be hard-pressed to find a better Germany deal, anywhere!
+- The land-only price for this exclusive tour package is 1,495 — 995 euro (payable in Germany) + US$500 (advance payment) per person (double occupancy) — which includes your accommodations (3/4-star hotels), breakfast, all transportation and attractions we do together as a group, and Brett Harriman as your personal guide.
+You will be hard-pressed to find a better Deutschland deal, anywhere!

 - The price does not cover lunch, dinner, and of course personal expenses, such as whatever you do on your free time.

-- Transportation for this tour will be an 8-seater mini van piloted by Brett Harriman.
+- Transportation for this tour will be a 9-seater mini van piloted by Brett Harriman.

 - Walking & picnic lunches: Expect to do a lot of walking.
-We will traverse the cobbled lanes of historic towns, climb umpteen steps in castles and palaces, and hike among the vineyards of the Rhine.
-On the lunch front, we’ll plan picnics when possible that will save not only money but also time to allow for more sightseeing.
+We will traverse the cobbled lanes of historic towns, climb umpteen steps in castles and palaces, and explore WWII sites.
+On the lunch front, we’ll plan picnics when possible that will not only save us money but also time for more sightseeing.

-- Single supplement: The package price is based on double occupancy — a supplement of US$650 will be added to the price for single travelers but who are welcome to room together to save the supplement; (notify Harriman if this is you and he will do his best to make compatible room assignments).
+- Single supplement: The package price is based on double occupancy — a supplement of US$400 will be added to the price for single travelers but who are welcome to room together to save the supplement; (notify Brett if this is you and he will do his best to make compatible room assignments).

-- Payment: To reserve your place an advance payment of US$500 per person is required and the remaining 1,295 euro is due in Germany upon meeting your group leader.
-After the advance payment is made Brett Harriman will contact you to confirm your reservation.
-(Note: Since seating is limited to 7 guests, reserve your place sooner rather than later before the package is sold out!)
+- Payment: To reserve your place an advance payment of US$500 per person is required and the remaining 995 euro is due in Germany upon meeting your group leader.
+After the advance payment is made Brett will contact you to confirm your reservation.
+(Note: Since seating is limited to 7 guests, reserve your place soon before the package is sold out!)

-- Cancellation: Deposits are fully refundable 75 days prior to tour departure (minus applicable transaction fees, e.g. 2.9% via PayPal).
-Within 75 days, however, your deposit will be forfeited (sorry!) unless your spot can be filled or you’d like to transfer the reservation to a Harriman tour package for the following year.
+- Cancellation: The advance payment is fully refundable 75 days prior to tour departure.
+Within 75 days, however, your advance payment will be forfeited (sorry!) unless your spot can be filled or you’d like to transfer the reservation to another Harriman tour package this year or next.